jakearchibald/jakearchibald.com/static-build/posts/2021/06/serving-sharp-images-to-high-density-screens/index.md

 Except, not so great.
 Let's say we encode `image-1000.jpg` as if it were being displayed on a high density mobile device, so we use a lower quality.
 That'll work great on high density mobile devices, as they'll get a sharp image at a low file size.
 Unfortunately, the browser may choose the same image for a 1x desktop device, and it'll look bad, like the zoomed-in red panda image above.

+This means **most sites serve images that are 100% heavier than they need to be** in terms of file size, and it's mostly mobile users that take the hit, and they're likely to be on the slowest connection.

 So, what's the answer?

 # The lazy way